 Continuation of Accounting 301.
-Liabilities and equities accounting for income taxes, pensions, leases revenue recognition and statement of cash flows.
-Prerequisite(s); if any: ACC 301 and FIN 333.
+The focus of this course will be on theory, practice, and procedure relative to long-term liabilities and equity.
+Topics include income taxes, pensions, leases, stockholders' equity, stock-based compensation, earnings per share, and statement of cash flows.
+Prerequisite(s); if any: ACC 301.
+Meets with ACC 502.